padalakiran/Learn/README.md

 > [!note]
 > All Files Are build and Run By using Online/local Environment Change According to Thhe Your Environment
 ## Learn
-Repository Consist of Both Java and Python Files which Answers For the Questions using Java and Python
+Repository Consist of Both Java and Python Files which Answers For the Questions using Java and Python</br>
+And Some MySQL Commands will be there in the Repository
 </br>
 ## Bubble Sort
 $\color{blue}{Bubble\ Sort}$:- it is a sorting technique used to sort list/array By iterarting and comparing through each element time complexity will be O(n^2)</br>